kamuju25/opentelemetry-microservices-k8s/01-project-overview/project-introduction-and-architecture-overview.md

   - **Kubernetes Orchestration** – Learn how to deploy, scale, and manage containerized applications using Kubernetes.
   - **Infrastructure as Code (IaC) with Terraform** – Automate infrastructure provisioning and management using Terraform.

-### As shown in the architecture diagram, the OpenTelemetry (OTEL) applications are developed across various languages.
-We will focus on three specific microservices:
+### As shown in the architecture diagram, the OpenTelemetry (OTEL) applications are developed in various languages.
+We will focus on three specific microservices, which we will containerize; the rest can be implemented using the same approach -

   - Product Catalog (Go)
   - Ad (Java)